CISSEJACKA/Challenge-1-Bank-of-Flatiron/README.md

 ## Installation

 1. Clone the repository:
-2.Installation dependancies - npm install
 3.Start the JSON server - json-server --watch db.json --port 8001
 4.Start the React application - npm start
-5.Open your browser and navigate to:http://localhost:3000
+5.Open your browser and navigate to:http://localhost:8001/

 # Usage
 View the list of transactions.